The rotation problem: Appproximate action for small vorticity

-The main effect of vorticity and shear on the action is through the generalized Friedmann equation (\ref{jan16.Friedmann.1a}).
-We know that both vorticity and shear decrease with time as the universe expands.[e.g.]\citep{EllisMacCallum69}.
+The main effect of vorticity and shear on the action is through the generalized Friedmann equation (\ref{jan16.Friedmann.1.ell}).
+Starting with (\ref{jan16.6.1a}), change the $t$ integration to an integration over $a$ using (\ref{jan16.Friedmann.1d.inv.2}) and use (\ref{jan16.L.sec.order}) for $\tilde{L}$ to give